jtr13/EDAV/docs/03-iris.md

 <img src="03-iris_files/figure-html/blank_plot_aes-1.png" width="672" />

 Still nothing.
-I have to add a geom for something to show up.
+Remember, you have to add a geom for something to show up.

 ```r
 # There we go!